Stroke Information and Overview

 Recurrent strokes occur in about 25 percent of stroke victims within five years after a first stroke.
 The risk is greatest right after a stroke and decreases over time.
 The likelihood of severe disability and death increases with each recurrent stroke.
 About 3 percent of stroke patients have a second stroke within 30 days of their first stroke, and about one-third have a second stroke within two years.

 There are treatments available to potentially reverse stroke.
 However, stroke symptoms must be recognized and diagnosed early and rapidly.
-That’s why our Primary Stroke Center has streamlined efforts to rapidly and accurately diagnose stroke patients and start stroke treatment as soon as possible.
+That’s why our Comprehensive Stroke Center has streamlined efforts to rapidly and accurately diagnose stroke patients and start stroke treatment as soon as possible.

 If you suspect stroke, call 9-1-1 to activate rapid response services and transport to a Stroke Network hospital.